- Your State

 In 2018 there were more than 750 charter schools in Texas.
 Each school has a charter which explains the school’s purpose and what specific community need it serves.
 That could be providing a STEM program or offering a rigorous, literacy-based curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system (like drawing random names out of a hat!) is usually used to determine admittance.

 Magnet schools are free public schools that allow kids to narrow in on a specific learning track, such as an International Baccalaureate program or the performing arts.
 Magnet schools teach all subjects through the lenses of that specific track.
-Texas has several magnet schools throughout the state.
 If your child learns well through diving deeply into a particular subject, a magnet school could be a good fit.

 Don’t overlook online learning!
 It offers a uniquely flexible learning environment that meets a variety of family needs.
 Whether your child wants to accelerate his or her learning or needs a quieter environment in which to focus, you may be interested in giving virtual school a try.
 Texas offers several free, full-time online learning options for students, including tuition-free online schooling through the Texas Virtual School Network’s Online Schools.
-Students may also find part-time options through the Texas Virtual School Network.
+For the 2019-2020 school year, there were seven full-time online schools to choose from in the Texas Virtual School Network.
+Also, students may find part-time options through the Texas Virtual School Network.

 For additional information about school choices in Texas, visit these resources:

-Texas celebrated National School Choice Week 2020 with 4,891 events and activities across the state.
+Texas celebrated National School Choice Week 2021 with 2,827 virtual events and activities across the state.
 Click the button below to learn more about school choice in Texas.

 "Shining a spotlight on effective educational options for every child"